broxus/octusbridge-solana-docs/programs/token_proxy.md

 * Minimum Number of confirmation to be processed
 * Status: new, expired, processed, cancelled, pending, waiting for approve
     * `New` is needed to save relays confirms.
-    * `Expired` - current round ttl is expired and withdrawal can not be processed.
     * `Processed` - all funds were successfully transferred to user.
     * `Cancelled` - user asked to cancel withdrawal, his funds were minted in `Everscale` to his address back.
     * `Pending` - there is not enough funds on vault to process the withdrawal.